 8. The Missouri River

-In some stories, when Babe passed away after growing to a ripe old age, Paul's tears were so large and so numerous that they formed the Missouri River.
+In some stories, when Babe died after growing to a ripe old age, Paul's tears were so large and so numerous that they formed the Missouri River.

 9. Niagara Falls

-In The Bunyans, children's book author Audrey Wood claims that what are arguably the world's best-known waterfalls were formed when Paul's feisty toddlers got dirty and had to be bathed in the Niagara River, though it's unknown if this story was first told by modern yarn-spinners or their nineteenth-century counterparts.
+In The Bunyans, children's book author Audrey Wood writes that Niagara Falls were formed when Paul's feisty toddlers got dirty and had to be bathed in the Niagara River, though it's unknown if this story was first told by modern yarn-spinners or their 19-century counterparts.

 After camping in northern Oregon, Paul decided to extinguish his fire by smothering it with a pile of rocks, which have since been dubbed Mount Hood.

 As you'd expect, the Bunyan clan needed a lot of food.
 Paul's equally titanic cousin, known simply as “Big Joe,” was a talented cook who one day decided to transform a nearby mountain into a stove large enough to feed his kinsman with.
 The result was California's Lassen Peak, an active volcano that erupted in 1914.